 In 1994, the US Congress passed the Violence Against Women Act.
 Prior to the bill, women had little protection from crimes like domestic abuse and rape.
-They also had almost no access to service that could help them recover from such crimes.
+They also had almost no access to services that could help them recover from such crimes.
 But the Violence Against Women Act (VAWA) changed things.
 It gave women protection and resources.
 Over time, the bill expanded to provide that protection and those resources to all women – including immigrants.
 Learn about the history of VAWA and how the bill protects the rights of female immigrants.

 Understanding the Violence Against Women Act